ChiWang/DmpSW/README.md

         4) type command:
             scons --help

-##  How to install DMPOS
+##  How to install DMPSW

-    Suppose you did not install DMPOS, which means "echo $DMPOSSYS" is blank.
+    Suppose you did not install DMPSW, which means "echo $DMPSWSYS" is blank.

 Installation

     1.  run pre-install.sh, do:
         bash pre-install.sh

-    2.  install whole DMPOS,
+    2.  install whole DMPSW,
         execute "scons" at current directory

-    3.  install some certain packges of DMPOS, execute "scons package=package_1,package_2,package_3" at current directory
+    3.  install some certain packges of DMPSW, execute "scons package=package_1,package_2,package_3" at current directory

-    Then, DMPOS will ask you where to install it, the default prefix=/usr/local
+    Then, DMPSW will ask you where to install it, the default prefix=/usr/local

 Set Environment

     1.  cd into /prefix
-    2.  source bin/thisdmpos.(c)sh
+    2.  source bin/thisdmpsw.(c)sh
-    then, if "echo $DMPOSSYS" is /prefix, Ok.
+    then, if "echo $DMPSWSYS" is /prefix, Ok.

 ##  Development guide

-    Fisrt of all, you should install it as last section (How to install DMPOS) stated.
+    Fisrt of all, you should install it as last section (How to install DMPSW) stated.

     It could be helpful if you understand the naming convention in: http://dpnc.unige.ch/dampe/dokuwiki/doku.php?id=dampesoftware:namingconvention

-    There are 6 key steps while developing DMPOS.
+    There are 6 key steps while developing DMPSW.

     0)  cd into certain package and update it